Dr. Yury Slepak, DDS

-During his training, he mastered his knowlege and skills in the treatment of children of all ages.
+During his training, he mastered his knowledge and skills in the treatment of children of all ages.

 Teeth grinding, also called bruxism, happens when a child grinds or clenches their teeth.
 It can happen during the day or while they sleep.
 This grinding often makes a scraping or squeaking sound, which parents may notice at night.